ryan-mcclue/unsw/comp3121/lectures/lec2.md

-although asymoptotically faster slicing into smaller pieces, constants (i.e. coefficients) grow very fast, e.g. 1million·n or 10^8·n etc. so, most always know what constants are. not enough to just look at asymptotic to say faster than another
+although asymoptotically faster slicing into smaller pieces, constants (i.e. coefficients) grow very fast, e.g. 1million·n or 10^8·n etc. so, most always know what constants are. not enough to just look at asymptotic to say faster than another (this follows for divide-and-conquer, i.e. faster for small lists if do linearly)

 TODO: warden puzzle write-up